ginnyintifa/ginnyintifa.github.io/_pages/about.md

 ---

 Ginny is a computational biologist/bioninformatician.
-She deals with multi-omics data.
+She deals with multi-omics data such as transcriptomics and proteomics data.
+She is a research fellow at the University of Michigan.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.